studica/studica-docs-worldskills/source/docs/Motors/servo-motors.rst

         .. important:: Subscribe to Servo topics to access the data being published and write callbacks to pass messages between various processes.

-        .. note:: For more information on programming with ROS, refer to: http://wiki.ros.org/ROS/Tutorials.
+        .. note:: For more information on programming with ROS, refer to: `ROS Tutorials <http://wiki.ros.org/ROS/Tutorials>`__.

 Continuous Servo
 ^^^^^^^^^^^^^^^^